ed-thome/mars-rover/README.md

 A rover’s position and location is represented by a combination of x and y coordinates and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.

 In order to control a rover, NASA sends a simple string of letters.
 The possible letters are ‘L’, ‘R’ and ‘M’.
 ‘L’ and ‘R’ make the rover spin 90 degrees left or right respectively, without moving from its current spot.
-‘M’ means move forward one grid point, and maintain the same heading.
+‘M’ means move forward one grid point in whatever direction the rover is facing, and maintain the same heading.
-Assume that the square directly North from (x, y) is (x, y+1).
+Assume that the square directly North from (x, y) is (x, y+1), whereas the square directly East from (x, y) is (x+1, y).

 **Input:**
 - The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.